 - Quick access to funds.
 In many cases, funds can be transferred into your bank account within 24 hours.

 - Fees and charges.
-Carefully go through all of the associated fees and charges before applying for a short term loan.
-Fees and charges you might have to pay include application fees, account-keeping fees, settlement fees, early repayment fees and late charges, among others.
+Carefully go through all of the associated fees and charges before applying for a payday loan.
+If you think you might have trouble repaying the payday loan, do not take it out in the first place.

 Are payday loans legal in my province or territory?